 You Have Questions…

-How can I contact you if I need help?
+How can I contact you to explore my options or if I need help?

-How do I place an order for staffing assistance?
+How do I place a request or order for staffing-and-recruiting assistance?

-Please be prepared to answer specific questions regarding the assignment and any special skill level required.
-In addition to general information about the assignment, we will need to know the work schedule, dress code, and length of assignment.
+Our goal is to thoroughly understand your unique needs, and then offer candid and viable options.
+Please be prepared to answer specific questions regarding the assignment and any required capabilities, experience, special skills, or expertise.
+In addition to general information about the work assignment, we will need to know the work schedule, dress code, length of assignment, and compensation level.

-The most important part of our job is to match our employees’ skills to YOUR needs.
-We adhere to all applicable employment laws and practices.
-Furthermore, our code of ethics does not allow Shannon Staffing, Inc. to honor any illegal or discriminatory requests.
+The most important part of our job is to match our employees’ skills to YOUR needs, in order to make this a success for all parties.
+(Note: We adhere to all applicable employment laws and practices, and our code of ethics does not allow Shannon Staffing to honor any illegal or discriminatory requests.)

-What information should I provide employee(s) you send to me?
+What information should I provide to the employee(s) that you send to me?

-Our employees receive pertinent information regarding the assignment.
+Our employees should receive all pertinent information regarding the assignment that will enable them to work successfully and deliver value to you.
 In addition you should:

-- introduce them to co-workers and their supervisor; show them the facilities, parking area, and where to store their personal belongings;
+- introduce them to co-workers and their supervisor; show them the facilities (including restrooms and break areas), parking area, and where to store their personal belongings;

-- be sure that the employees are briefed on required safety and emergency procedures; and
+- be sure that the employees are briefed on all required safety and emergency procedures; and

-- insure that they are aware of specific duties, what is expected of them, and communicate any changes in work to be performed.
+- ensure that they are aware of specific duties and responsibilities, what is expected of them (do’s and dont’s), and communicate any changes in work to be performed.

-Are there any restrictions in the duties we may assign the employee(s) you send to us?
+Are there any restrictions in the duties that we may assign to the employee(s) that you send to us?

-To insure appropriate placement, Shannon Staffing, Inc. must approve assigning our employee(s) to positions where one of the above duties would be performed as part of the assignment.
+To ensure appropriate placement, Shannon Staffing must pre-approve — in writing — assigning our employee(s) to positions where one or more of the above duties or tasks would be performed as part of the assignment.